 The long-standing institutional collaborations, partnerships, and working relationships between the various public, academic, and private stakeholders located on the medical campus were key factors in consideration of the award.

 “The University at Buffalo is dedicated to bringing the benefits of its research and scholarly expertise to the City of Buffalo and beyond.
-In this project, that includes the advancement of new technologies, such as self-driving shuttles and transit planning apps, as well as ensuring the built environment is accessible to people with disabilities, older adults, and other vulnerable populations,” said Adel Sadek, a professor in the Department of Civil, Structural and Environmental Engineering in the School of Engineering and Applied Sciences.
+In this project, that includes the advancement of new technologies, such as self-driving shuttles and transit planning wp-contents, as well as ensuring the built environment is accessible to people with disabilities, older adults, and other vulnerable populations,” said Adel Sadek, a professor in the Department of Civil, Structural and Environmental Engineering in the School of Engineering and Applied Sciences.

 The multidisciplinary team at UB that Sadek is leading includes additional faculty members from the School of Engineering and Applied Sciences, as well as faculty members from the Center for Inclusive Design and Environmental Access, which is part of the School of Architecture and Planning.